holidayextras/partner-api-docs/site/hxapi/bundles.md

 ...
 ```

 The product code of the supplement will also be returned in the booking response which can be used to retrieve product specific content in the [product library](/hxapi/productlibrary) request that can be displayed on booking confirmations.
+When creating confirmation emails be sure to highlight that the supplement has been added as a part of this booking.

 ## Post Booking